 Body Styles, Trim Levels, and Options

 The 2014 Chevrolet Sonic is offered in sedan and four-door hatchback body styles, both of which can seat five passengers.
-The sedan and hatchback can be had in LS, LT and LTZ trim levels, while the hatch adds a fourth sport-tuned model dubbed the RS.
+The sedan and hatchback can be had in LS, LT, LTZ and RS trim levels.

 Standard equipment on the LS includes 15-inch steel wheels, automatic headlights, integrated blind-spot mirrors, keyless entry, air-conditioning, cloth upholstery, a height-adjustable driver seat, 60/40-split rear seats, a tilt-and-telescoping steering wheel, a trip computer, Bluetooth phone connectivity, OnStar emergency communications and a four-speaker stereo with an auxiliary audio input jack and steering wheel controls.

 The LT adds 15-inch alloy wheels, heated power mirrors, upgraded cloth upholstery, cruise control, power windows, remote ignition (automatic transmission only) and a six-speaker audio system (optional on the LS) that includes a CD player, Bluetooth audio connectivity, satellite radio and an iPod/USB audio interface.
 The hatchback also gets a rear cargo shelf.
 The Wheels and Foglamp option package adds 16-inch alloys and foglights, while the LT Promotional package bundles foglights, a sunroof and Chevrolet's MyLink touchscreen audio system.